The gorgeous appearance of the hibiscus flower is often considered by flower experts as one of the most beautiful plants in the world.

-This is because the cottonrose hibiscus, which is a favorite of the Chinese is written as 芙蓉 and pronouced as fu rong.
-This sounds the same as 富荣 which means rich and famous.
+This is because the cottonrose hibiscus, which is a favorite of the Chinese is written as 芙蓉 and pronounced as fu rong.
+This sounds the same as 富荣 which means bliss and honor, or rich and famous.

 So while hibiscus flowers in general symbolizes the characteristics mentioned, the cotton rose hibiscus (rosemallows) is the one to really go for if you are picky.

 When paired with a white egret, it implies a wish for a safe and smooth road to success.

 They can also be meant to signify women of exquisite feminine beauty.

 Chines literature also often reference the hibiscus in verses that communicate fighting spirit and aspirations.

 When depicted with Osmanthus and Japanese lily, it carries the meaning of bliss and honor for 10,000 years.
 This is a wordplay for 万年贵.

 The south can be particularly ideal if it is a favorable directional area of the house according to 8 mansions feng shui.